Selah Moments

 Selah is comprised of three Hebrew letters.
 Samech Lamed Hey.
 In the Hebrew alphabet, each letter has a corresponding pictograph that gives greater depth of meaning to the word.

-Samech is a picture of a thorn.
-The understanding derived from the thorn is multi-fold.
+There are several interpretations for the pictograph for Samech, but recurring in studies is either that of a thorn or a shield.
+Indeed, when interpreting the word SELAH through the eyes of a shepherd, both a shield or thorn actually work interchangeably.
+The understanding derived from the thorn is that of acting as a shield.
 In Israel, shepherds used thorn bushes to build walls around their flocks at night to shield them from danger.
 However, thorns grab hold.
 They imbed in your flesh; they get under your skin.
 Thorns are tenacious.

 Lamed is a picture of a shepherd’s staff.
 A shepherd uses his staff for three main purposes which all illustrate intimacy.
 The first is during lambing season.
 Ideally, a shepherd wants to be present during each birth, making sure the ewe has not complications, but also to ensure that the lamb finds its mother.
 In a large flock, the lamb can become confused.
 When that happens, the shepherd hooks the crook of the staff around the lamb, lifts it up, and deposits it beside its mother where it can suckle.
 The second purpose of the staff is pluck a sheep from the group for closer inspection.
 The third purpose is for gentle guidance.
 Sheep have a tendency to wander, and the shepherd uses the staff to keep the flock together and going in the correct direction.
 Like the scepter of a king, the staff represents the final authority and is welded for the good of the subjects.

 The picture associated with the letter Hey is that of a person with arms upraised.
 Immediately, my mind goes to worship, a votary with her hands upraised in praise or supplication.
 That association is not wrong, either.
 The immediate translation of Hey is behold, as in calling attention to a great sight.
-It can also be translated breath or sigh.
-Revelation or revealing is also understood within this letter.
+It can also be translated divine breath, revelation, and light.
+In fact, in Genesis 1:3-4, where the word light is mentioned five times, it corresponds to hey.
+Furthermore, hey is strongly linked to the concept of God’s creative power, as in the breath of His mouth or the out breathing of the Spirit.
+Hey is a very rich letter in the Hebraic alphabet, but don’t worry.
+I won’t nerd out on you.
+For the purpose of this post, these insights are more than enough.

 When David used the word selah, he wasn’t just calling for a pause, like a caesura in a stanza.
 He was saying much more.